-- Thermodynamically unfavorable reactions can be driven by favorable reactions. - •ATP (NTP) is the universal currency of free energy. - ATP hydrolysis drives metabolism by shifting the equilibrium constant of coupled reactions. - There is a structural basis for the high phosphoryl transfer potential of ATP. - The phosphoryl transfer potential is an important form of cellular energy transformation.
+- Thermodynamically unfavorable reactions can be driven by favorable reactions. - •ATP (NTP) is the universal currency of free energy. - $\bullet$ Reduced nucleotides (NADH and FADH2) are another source. - ATP hydrolysis drives metabolism by shifting the equilibrium constant of coupled reactions. - The phosphoryl transfer potential is an important form of cellular energy transformation.